eblasoft/documentation/docs/extensions/link-multiple-pro/overview.md

 # Link Multiple Pro

-> Basically this extension allows you to render link multiple fields in the list view.
+> Basically this extension allows you to render link multiple fields in the list view in EspoCRM.
 > Invoice items on invoice entity

 ---